1. Strategise A Long-Term Plan

 "Substantial weight loss is not a sprint.
 It’s not even a marathon.
-It’s the rest of your life,” says Janet Hamilton, an exercise physiologist with Running Strong in Atlanta.
+It’s the rest of your life,” says exercise physiologist Janet Hamilton.
 “It is your new normal.”

 When you're trying to lose a sizeable amount of weight, it’s extra critical to find a weight-loss approach that you can envision yourself using, well, forever.
 After all, a meta-analysis published in the Journal of the American Medical Association concluded that the best diet is one that you can stick with over the long term.